-• As time goes by, the kids are learning more and more topics.
+As time goes by, kids are learning more and more topics.
 Chess is a game that requires learning.
 The amount of chess theory is staggering.
-Most of the people who didn’t had chess experience think of chess as any other board game: you learn few rules about what you can (and can’t) do and then you are set to go.
+Most of the people who didn’t have any chess experience think of chess as any other board game: you learn few rules about what you can (and can’t) do and then you are ready to go.

 But learning large amounts of chess theory, rules and principles, are not enough to become better chess player.
 Chess is a game and it requires developing playing skills, and those skills can be developed – by playing.
 Kids who play more often will usually advance ahead of those who don’t play in-between the chess sessions.